sterlzbd/roda/README.md

 methods.

-If you want to extend the request and response objects with additional modules, you can do so via plugins, see below.
+If you want to extend the request and response objects with additional modules, you can do so via the request\_module or response\_module methods, or via plugins.

 Pollution
 ---------